Table of Contents

 Dr. Gary P. Scavone

 The shape and design of most acoustic music instruments, refined and advanced by craftsmen through empirical, “trial and error” methods, have changed little over the past century.
 The study of the acoustic phenomena underlying the operation of these instruments, however, is a relatively young science.
-My research is focused on, but not limited to, woodwind music instruments and includes:
+My research is focused on, but not limited to, woodwind and string music instruments and includes:

 - the creation of efficient, real-time synthesis algorithms capable of producing convincing instrument sounds;

 - the design of appropriate human-computer interfaces for use in controlling and interacting with real-time synthesis models.

 Recent acoustic analyses have focused on vocal-tract influence in woodwind instrument performance and fluid-structure interactions in wind instrument systems.
 My acoustic modeling work is concerned with the characterization of the various interdependent components of a music instrument system, such as the mouthpiece, air column, and toneholes of a clarinet.
 This approach is commonly referred to as “physical modeling”.
 A discrete-time technique called “digital waveguide synthesis” is often used to efficiently and accurately implement these acoustic models.
 Recent synthesis developments have been focused on aspects of woodwind instrument toneholes, conical air columns, vocal tract influences, and reed/mouthpiece interactions.
 Several human-computer interfaces have been developed in the course of this research for the purposes of experimenting and performing with the real-time synthesis models.